-Kuchmachi is a well-known Georgian dish consisting of the livers, kidneys, hearts, spleens, and gizzards of a chicken.
-Sometimes, the chicken offals can be substituted with pig or bull offals.
+Kuchmachi is a well-known Georgian dish consisting of a chicken’s livers, kidneys, hearts, spleens, and gizzards.
+Sometimes, pig or bull offals can replace chicken offals.

 Kuchmachi is not only delicious, but it also has a ton of health benefits.
 Pomegranate may support the immune system, while vitamin A from the chicken liver helps protect your vision.

 If you want some barbecues for lunch, then Mtsvadi is hands-down the best dish to satisfy your craving.
 Mtsvadi is a skewered and grilled meat cube meal similar to Shish kebab in unique Turkish cuisine.
 It is known by various names throughout Central Asia and became popular in the 19th century.